markroyer/hdfjava-io/README.md

 # hdfjava-io
-A Java library for creating HDF files for various platforms including Octave/Matlab.
+A Java library for creating HDF files for languages such as Octave/Matlab.